Azeezmariam/Language_Dectection_Model/README.md

 ## Overview

-This project involves the development of a machine learning model for language detection.
+This project involves the development of a machine-learning model for language detection.
 The model focuses on detecting four languages: English, French, Kinyarwanda, and Kiswahili.
 The project is designed to help improve language classification accuracy, especially for the African region.

 ## Project Objectives